List of Freaks and Geeks characters: Daniel Desario

-Daniel Desario—played by James Franco—is a cool and charismatic burnout.
-Daniel is usually known at McKinley High School for doing one of two things: being with his girlfriend Kim Kelly and/or skipping class.
+Daniel Desario, played by James Franco, is a cool and charismatic burnout.
+Daniel is usually known at McKinley High School for two things: being with his girlfriend Kim Kelly and/or skipping class.
 He is somewhat selfish and very manipulative but often pulls through to help his friends, and is the leader of the freaks.
 Daniel hides the fact that he is eighteen years old and has been held back two grades in school.
 Also, Daniel plays guitar.
 His rebellious and anarchistic view of society often lead him into trouble.
 Though he is socially confident and acts apathetic towards his schoolwork, Daniel is secretly insecure about the fact that he does not do well in school, and doesn't think he is smart enough to succeed.
-Daniel has an older brother who is a drug addict, and lives with his two parents; he is taking care of his (never seen) father, who is an invalid, and his mother is an understandably stressed-out wreck who has no confidence in his scholastic abilities, once saying she wouldn't much mind if he dropped out of school altogether and began working a "crummy" minimum-wage job to bring cash home to the family.

 Nick Andopolis

-Nick Andopolis—played by Jason Segel—is a member of the gang of freaks.
-He is friendly, mild-mannered, and kind, offsetting the somewhat caustic sense of humor that some of his friends share.
+Nick Andopolis, played by Jason Segel, is a member of the gang of freaks.
+He is friendly, mild-mannered, and kind, offsetting the somewhat caustic sense of humour that some of his friends share.
 Nick frequently uses marijuana; he was once a basketball player (a part of his backstory that comes from real life, as Segel was a star on his high school team) but was kicked off his team for drug possession.
 These days, Nick's overwhelming passion is music - more specifically, his 29-piece drum kit.
-Much to the objection of Nick's strict military father, Nick practices drumming frequently, usually neglecting schoolwork in the process and eventually leading his dad to simply sell off the entire drum set.
-Nick also has a tendency to smother his girlfriends with too much affection, which Lindsay Weir discovers firsthand after they begin dating.